c3333/cpp-docs.de-de/docs/atl-mfc-shared/reference/ctimespan-class.md

 ### <a name="return-value"></a>Rückgabewert

-Ein `CString` Objekt, das die formatierte Zeit enthält.
+Ein- `CString` Objekt, das die formatierte Zeit enthält.

 ### <a name="remarks"></a>Bemerkungen